-I’m a science journalist with more than 15 years’ experience writing and editing articles on biomedicine, particularly infectious diseases, the brain, public health and policy.
-My articles have appeared in The New Yorker online, Popular Science, Slate, Nature, Scientific American, Discover Magazine and others.
+I’m a science journalist.
+I write and edit articles on a wide range of topics, but I’m particularly drawn to infectious diseases, the brain, public health and policy.
+My work has appeared in The New Yorker online, Popular Science, Slate, Nature, Scientific American, Discover Magazine and others.

 I specialize in putting together magazine packages on topics ranging from AIDS and Alzheimer’s disease to psychiatry and scientific fraud.

 What I do less often these days, but revel in, is writing features on offbeat stories in far-flung locales: from a ‘Fablab’ in South Africa that’s turning housewives into inventors, to a neuroscientist who’s teaching blind Indian children to ‘see’ and the peer review revolution online.

-I am a member of the National Association of Science Writers, and a founding member of Purdue University’s Science Journalism Laureates Program.
+I am a member of the National Association of Science Writers, where I lead the diversity committee, and a founding member of Purdue University’s Science Journalism Laureates Program.
 I live in Brooklyn with my husband Josh Easdon, a squash pro and documentary filmmaker, and our two children.